 - If the deceased did not leave a will, the process works a bit differently.
 A probate court judge will appoint someone to be the estate’s administrator, and the administrator will be responsible for taking care of any debts or taxes owed by the estate.
 Once that is complete, the administrator will distribute any remaining assets according to Georgia law, regardless of the wishes of the deceased since there was no written will.

-Common Problems That Arise in the Probate Process
+Common Problems That Arise in the Probate Process in Georgia

 Some of the most common probate issues that can occur include: